Pricing

 The man who broke the Bank of England 🏦

 In 1992, George Soros bet heavily against the overvalued British pound by shorting the currency with his Quantum Fund.
 As economic pressures mounted, the Bank of England attempted to defend the GBP's value by buying pounds in the forex market.
-However, Soros and other speculators overwhelmed the Bank's efforts, forcing it to abandon the currency's peg to the European Exchange Rate Mechanism (ERM), leading to the pound's sharp devaluation.
+However, Soros and other speculators overwhelmed the Bank's efforts, forcing it to abandon the currency's peg to the European Exchange Rate Mechanism (ERM), leading to a sharp devaluation of the pound.
 Soros' strategic currency trades earned him billions in profits and the title of the man who broke the Bank of England.

 Retail traders

 The advent of online trading platforms has democratised access to the forex market, allowing individual retail traders to participate actively.
-Retail traders, also known as individual traders or small speculators, are one of the fastest-growing market participants in the forex industry.
-They typically operate with smaller capital compared to institutional players.
-They often engage in intraday or swing trading to profit from short-term price movements.
+Retail forex traders, also known as individual traders or small speculators, are one of the fastest-growing market participants in the forex industry.
+They typically operate with less capital than institutional players and often engage in intraday or swing trading to profit from short-term price movements.
+Retail brokers act as intermediaries, providing retail traders with access to the forex market and often serving as market makers by taking the opposite side of client trades.

 Intraday vs. swing trading **📚**